Medha11/Social-Network/readme.txt

 The UserProfile model has a User model object and reg. no etc. This will have all the fields that we want to include in a user

-Create course using admin site to start using forums All add membership objects in the admin site to link user to course
+Create course using admin site to start using forums Also add membership objects in the admin site to link user to course

 The templates folder contains the htmls sorted acc. to app The static folder contains the css, js and images